Available with Standard or Advanced license.

 - Prevent users from selecting features completely outside the job AOI.

 - Allow edits to features completely outside the job AOI.

 Operator controls which behavior the above rules will be applied to:

 - Completely Outside—This applies the rules above to edit operations happening to features entirely outside the job's area of interest.
 This operator ignores features that touch the AOI boundary; this will be considered to be within the AOI.

 - Outside—This applies the rules above to edit operations happening to features within the job's area of interest and also features that touch the AOI.

 Buffer Distance allows you to expand the extent of the jobs AOI for which the AOI edit extension rules apply.
 For example, warn the user when selecting features outside the job AOI plus the distance specified as the buffer.

-Use these settings to change how users can connect to the Workflow Manager database.
+Use these settings to change how users can connect to the Workflow Manager (Classic) database.

 They are authenticated to use the application based on their Windows login information, stored in the database.